ZoDDeL/CM-Ultimate/README.md

 # CM-Ultimate

-## 🔥 An Advanced Cheat Engine Table for Combat Master
+## 🔥 An Advanced Devil Engine Table for Combat Master
+(Devil Engine is a Hex Edit of Cheat Engine!)

 ---

 ## ✨ Included Features

 ### 🔓 **[Unlockers]**
-- Bundles
+- Bundles (makes all shop bundles FREE)
-- Blackmarket
+- Blackmarket (every chechtsa is free / Cost 0 CP)
-- Operations
+- Operations (unlock operation rewards without the need of playing them + sets CP rewards to 15000)
-- Daily tasks
+- Daily tasks (finishes the tasks / another script sets rewards CP to 15000)

 ### 🛠 **[Lobby Modding]**
-- Godmode
+- Godmode (you exclusive will be invincible)
-- Bot vacuum
+- Bot vacuum (bots will be teleported to a postion close to yours or to a static point on the map)
-- Passive bots
+- Passive bots (bots wont attack and just walk around a bit)
 - Infinite match time, among others

 ### 🔄 **[MultiSwapper]**